What is IVDD in Dogs?

 Treatment of IVDD in Dogs

-There are two treatment approaches for IVDD: surgery or conservative management.
+There are two approaches for treatment of IVDD in dogs: surgery or conservative management.
 To make the best decision for your dog’s recovery, we highly recommend consulting with both a certified canine rehabilitation therapist and your veterinarian.
 It may also be beneficial to get a neurological consult with a veterinarian who is board certified in neurology.

-Conservative management will combine several things: active rest, medication, and rehabilitation.
+Conservative management will combine several things: active rest, medication, physical therapy and rehabilitation.
 Please note that active rest is different than crate rest!
+Physical therapy, when combined with other treatments, significantly enhances the recovery outcomes for dogs with IVDD.

 We know this is a lot of info!
 Please fill out our Inquire about Cost and Availability form below to speak with a team member if you have questions!